Radiotherapy

 Cancers vary considerably in their sensitivity to radiotherapy: some types are more likely to be totally eradicated than others.
 How quickly they respond to treatment is also very variable.
 Some cancers will continue to shrink slowly and eventually disappear long after a course of radiotherapy has been completed, possibly over many weeks.
 Others will respond much more quickly, particularly those in which the cells were dividing rapidly before treatment.

-In general, smaller cancers have a greater chance of being completely destroyed by radiotherapy than larger ones.
+In general, smaller cancers have a greater chance of being completely destroyed by radio-therapy than larger ones.
 This is partly because of the sheer volume of tissue involved, but also because larger tumours tend to outgrow the blood vessels supplying them, resulting in a reduced blood supply and thus less oxygen at their centre.
 Oxygen is very important to the process of DNA damage caused by radiation.
 Oxygen is carried to the tissues by the red blood cells, so if the tumour has a poor blood supply, or if there is a lowered concentration of red cells in the blood (anaemia), radiotherapy may be less effective.
-Thus, avoiding anaemia by blood transfusion or by giving the bone marrow stimulant drug epoetin can, in certain circumstances, make radiotherapy more successful.
+Thus curing anaemia by a blood transfusion can, in certain circumstances, make radiotherapy more successful.

 Another reason why radiotherapy may sometimes not achieve complete tumour destruction is that the tumour cells continue to replicate rapidly in between daily treatments.
 One way of trying to deal with this that is occasionally used in certain situations is to give radiotherapy two or three times per day in a very short and intensive course of treatment.
 This is known as ‘hyperfractionated’ and ‘accelerated’ treatment.